 Unmoored

-Sacred Chapel on the Island of Sifnos, Greece
+Interior of a small chapel on the Island of Sifnos, Greece

-A toxic environment of propaganda and misinformation means to render us overwhelmed and incapable of thinking critically or with courage.
+A toxic environment of propaganda and misinformation means to render us overwhelmed and incapable of thinking critically, or with courage.
 But we can regain our sense of baseline intelligence and agency if we reclaim the domain of silence and allow ourselves time away from the disorienting work of attempting to make sense of a deluge of information born of a world in which any human being with a cell phone now has a platform.

 Oh but the myriad of ways that an episode of feeling unmoored might be triggered—often by the very tools of communication that we hold in our hands!
-In a moment, we download the energy of people in our actual or virtual presence.
+In a moment, we might download the energy of people in our actual or virtual presence.
 We might sense hostility instead of love, a flash of anger instead of peace, or betrayal instead of steadfast affection.
 Oh how can things change in a micro-second!
-Where there was once a job, there’s none, once a loved one, now a person departed from the earthly plain, once a baby, now a mature adult.
+Where there was once a job, there’s none, once a loved one, now a person departed from the earthly plane, once a baby, now a mature adult.
 The very fact of change, “good or bad,” can unmoor the body and make us feel as if the ground beneath our feet has profoundly shifted.

 It’s easy, and moreover natural, to feel unmoored on our earthly plane in a time as exciting and also challenging as the one that we’re all experiencing.